openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-getting-started/04-routes/assignment.md

 # Congratulations!

  You have now located the application's **route** URL in the OpenShift web console.
-Also, you've learned how to open the application in a web page from the **Resource** tab in the application detail, and also directly from application's circular graphic in the **Topology** view.
+Also, you've learned how to open the application in a web page from the **Resource** tab in the application detail, and also directly from the application's circular graphic in the **Topology** view.

 This is the final step in this track.